 Multiplicity creates a positive loop

-Community-driven apps are a win-win strategy.
+Build an educational app driven by a learners’ community.
+It’s a win-win strategy.
 Businesses get traction.
-Learners get social experience, assistance and support.
+Learners get social experience, assistance, and support.
 It’s especially important for academic distance education, where churn is high due to the course complexity.
-Online community of like-minded individuals allows to shift between learning modes (T-S, peer-to-peer, pairwork, groupwork), which is essential for student engagement.
+An online community of like-minded individuals allows to shift between learning modes (T-S, peer-to-peer, pairwork, group work), which is essential for student engagement.

 Community is indispensable in project-based learning (PBL).
 Engaging in meaningful practical tasks, solving burning problems across the globe is what makes education worthwhile.